bahiirwa/sms-order-tracking-via-sukuma-for-wooCommerce/README.md

-# Woocommerce SMS Order Tracking
+# Sukuma Woocommerce SMS Order Tracking

 Send SMS Notifications to your WooCommerce E-Shop when order status or customer notices change using MTN and Airtel Uganda networks.